KatyaBatura/AndroidStudio-Apps/README.md

-The CountDown Appwas built in Android Studio using Java
+The CountDown App was built in Android Studio using Java